This post may contain affiliate links. Please see disclosure form more information.

 Nutrition

-These easy eggnog pancakes were a big hit with my family, and they would be perfect for Christmas breakfast or brunch.
-But don't wait until then!
-Make a batch this weekend -- your family will definitely thank you!
+These easy eggnog pancakes are a big hit with my family, and they would be perfect for your holiday breakfast or brunch.
+But don’t wait until then!
+Make a batch this weekend — your family will definitely thank you!

 Happy Holidays!